syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Customizing-AutoComplete.md

 {% endtabs %}

-## Customizing the Suggestion Box
+## Customizing the suggestion box

 ### Changing suggestion item height

-`SuggestionItemHeight` property is used to modify the height of suggestion items in drop down list.
-The code example is given below:
+The `SuggestionItemHeight` property is used to modify the height of suggestion items in the drop-down list.

 {% tabs %}